Top 10 American University & College Logos

 University of Central Florida Logo

-The second-largest university in Florida offers about 600 programs with different forms of education in terms of student population.
+The second-largest university in Florida offers about 600 programs across various educational formats and has a student population of about 50,000.
 It was founded in 1963 and produces qualified managers, marketers, psychologists, and specialists.

-The emblem of the university is a golden pegasus.
-This creature appeared in ancient Greek mythology and was a companion of heroes in great adventures.
+The university’s emblem is a golden pegasus.
+This creature appeared in ancient Greek mythology and served as a companion to heroes on great adventures.
 The image was first presented in 1968.
 Its creators are Jim Shattuck and Norman Van Meter.
 The president of the educational institution, Charles Millikan, and his colleagues chose from 50 options.
 The pegasus symbolizes openness to knowledge and limitless possibilities.
 A star is above the Pegasus’ head, referring to the university’s motto, “Reach for the Stars.”

 Dartmouth College